 Byline Bank will never ask for your username or password.
 If someone calls or texts you for your online credentials, account number or multifactor authentication code, don’t respond.
 Call us directly at (773) 244-7000 to talk to a real Byline team member.

 Scams are getting more sophisticated and convincing all the time.
 Get to know the methods fraudsters use so you can avoid becoming a victim.
 Take our interactive quiz to see if you can recognize common red flags.

-Before using an ATM, survey the location.
-Avoid ATMs located in dark areas, that have obstructions blocking your view or the view of the public, or are in the vicinity of anyone or anything suspicious.
+Avoid ATMs in dark locations, with obstructed views, or in the vicinity of anyone or anything suspicious.
 If you’re already making a transaction and something suspicious happens, stop the transaction and leave the area.

-Be prepared to start your transaction when you approach the ATM.
+Be prepared to start your transaction right away.
 Use caution when counting your money.
-When you are finished, put your receipt, card and money away as soon as possible.
+Put your receipt, card and money away as soon as you’re finished.

-Although your ATM/debit card can be used only with the correct PIN, you should report a lost or stolen card to your financial institution at once.
+Although your ATM or debit card can be used only with the correct PIN, you should report a lost or stolen card to your financial institution immediately.

 Check your receipts against your monthly statement to reduce the chance of transaction fraud.
 Report any unauthorized transactions or irregularities to your financial institution.

 For more tips on safeguarding your accounts, check out Your Guide to Preventing and Managing Overdraft Fees from the Federal Deposit Insurance Corporation.